 Along with the ICM-made calculators, the EA chipset was also sold to a small company in California called MITS (Micro Instrumentation and Telemetry Systems).
 MITS later became famous for developing the Altair 8800 microcomputer kit, that is generally considered the hobbyist computer that marked the beginning of the personal computer revolution.
 MITS designed a calculator based on the EA chipset that could be built as a kit, or ordered as a fully assembled calculator.
 The MITS 816 was introduced in the November, 1971 Popular Electronics magazine, and sold for $179 in kit form, or $275 fully assembled, setting a new low-price standard for a basic four function calculator.
 The MITS 816 used a vacuum fluorescent seven-segment display as opposed to the ICM-816's more expensive (though much more aesthetically pleasing) Nixie Tube display.

-It is also very interesting to note that famous electronics manufacturer Sony, which entered the calculator marketplace in 1967, marketed a calculator called the ICC-88 beginning in fall of 1971 that utilized the same Electronic Arrays chipset as the ICM-816.
-The ICC-88 was Sony's first calculator to use non-Sony-made integrated circuits as the brains for a calculator.
+It is also very interesting to note that famous electronics manufacturer Sony, which entered the calculator marketplace in 1967, marketed a calculator called the ICC-88 beginning in fall of 1971 that utilized a variant of the Electronic Arrays EAS-100 chipset.
+The ICC-88 was Sony's first calculator to use non-Sony-made integrated circuits as the brains for one of their calculators.
 The display in the ICC-88 was a gas-discharge, seven segment planar display versus the Nixie-tube display of the ICM-816, and the Sony machine could operate on AC power, or through built-in rechargeable batteries.
 Otherwise, the ICM-816 and Sony's have the same features and operation.
 Along with the Sony machine, Walther, the German company famous for making firearms, also used a variant of the EA chipset in their Nixie tube-based ETR-2 desktop calculator, introduced sometime in 1971, as well as the later (late '71 to early '72) Nixie-based ETR-4 rechargeable battery-powered calculator.